Ira-Shokar/Ira-Shokar.github.io/_pages/other.md

 Here is a Bot to play the Board Game [We Rate Dogs](https://boardgamegeek.com/boardgame/266778/we-rate-dogs-card-game) for if you have less than 3 people: [Repository](https://github.com/Ira-Shokar/We-Rate-Dogs)

+*The above photograph was one I took on Cartlon Hill, Edinburgh.*

 ## Images

 St Anthony's Lighthouse, Cornwall.